Khovanov homotopy type, periodic links and localizations: Equivariant Khovanov homology

-Since $\Ext^j_\Lambda(M;\ckh^{*,q}(D;R))$ does not depend on the chosen diagram $D$, equivariant Khovanov homology is an invariant of periodic links~\cite{Politarczyk_Khovanov}.
+Since $\Ext^j_\Lambda(M;\ckh^{*,q}(D;R))$ does not depend on the chosen diagram $D$, equivariant Khovanov homology is an invariant of periodic links~\cite{Politarczyk_Khovanov}. \mpar{(61): The $\Ext$ functor is well defined (not up to homotopy), because $\ckh(D;R)$ is defined up to quasiisomorphism.
+This is homological algebra, not topology.}

-The construction of equivariant Khovanov homology works also in the annular case.
-In fact, the methods of \cite{Politarczyk_Khovanov} carry over to the annular case without significant modifications.
+The construction of equivariant Khovanov homology also works in the annular case.
+The methods of \cite{Politarczyk_Khovanov} carry over to the annular case without significant modifications.
 Namely, we observe that the annular chain complex $\cakh^{*,q,k}(D;R)$ admits a $\Z_m$-action, hence it is a $\Lambda$-module.
 Next, we define

 Essentially the same argument as in \cite{Politarczyk_Khovanov} can be used to show that $\eakh$ is an invariant of an annular link.